-Machines must comply with general technical rules as per ACU Standing Regulations and 2016 IOM TT Regulations.
+Machines must comply with general technical rules as per ACU Standing Regulations and 2018 IOM TT Regulations.
 Anything that is not authorised and prescribed in these Technical Regulations is forbidden.
 Any four-stroke twin cylinder motorcycle originally sold for road use with a water cooled engine of up to 650cc may be used provided it adheres to the following regulations.
-Eligible machines must be from models homologated for road use in the UK, 2006 or later.
+Eligible machines must be from models available for public sale and homologated for road use from 2009 or later.
+Other machines may be eligible at the discretion of the organiser.